forci/static-data-bundle/README.md

 ```

 The Static Data bundle will look into each `bundle`'s configured `directory` (`StaticData` by default) and pick all `*Data.php` files.
-Then, if there is a service with an ID equal to the FQCN, or if the class is a subclass of `Forci\Bundle\StaticDataBundle\StaticData\StaticData`, it will be constructed and added to a ``Forci\Bundle\StaticDataBundle\StaticData\DataCollection`.
+Then, if there is a service with an ID equal to the FQCN, or if the class is a subclass of `Forci\Bundle\StaticData\StaticData\StaticData`, it will be constructed and added to a ``Forci\Bundle\StaticData\StaticData\DataCollection`.
 Note, that this only happens on-demand and will *NOT* slow down your application's performance besides having to load another bundle and process its configs.

 # Usage